rdnt/ledctl3poc/README.md

 - Multiple sinks: multiple sink devices with an array of outputs for controlling separate LED strips from the same device.
 - Centralized configuration: configuration registry will be a single entry point for discovering devices, configuring device parameters like led count & led calibration, and setting up and triggering profiles that individually and in-parallel control the device mesh.
 - Lightweight: pluggable networking (main implementation will be JSON over websockets), allowing easier testing of the protocol and using different implementations.
-- Ability to ember effects engines (sources) and renderers (sinks) into the same binary, allowing for server-rendered effects for better performance and ease of use.
+- Ability to embed effects engines (sources) and renderers (sinks) into the same binary, allowing for server-rendered effects for better performance and ease of use.

 I am currently developing this architecture in my free time and in the open.
 If you are interesting in contributing/collaborating, please reach out to me via Discord (rdnt).